 How many days do I need for a first trip to Morocco?

 Seven days is a comfortable minimum to combine Marrakech, the Atlas Mountains and the Sahara.
 Ten days lets you add Fes or Chefchaouen without rushing.
-Less than five days is best spent on a single base (usually Marrakech) with day trips.
+Less than five days is best spent on a single base (usually Marrakech) with day trips rather than long cross-country drives.

 Do I need to speak French or Arabic to travel in Morocco?